xin9le/CloudStructures/README.md

 ===============
 Redis Client based on BookSleeve.
 Features: connection management, serialize/deserialize to object, key distribute and configuration.
 And includes Redis Profiler for Glimpse.
 The concept is distributed collection inspired by Cloud Collection(System.Cloud.Collections.IAsyncList[T], etc...) of [ActorFx](http://actorfx.codeplex.com/).

+Why use CloudStructures?
+---
+BookSleeve is pure, low level library.
+It is Redis driver like ADO.NET.
+CloudStructures is O/R(Object/Redis) Mapper like Dapper.

 Install
 ---
 using with NuGet, [CloudStructures](https://nuget.org/packages/CloudStructures/)